uc-dataviz/course/submissions/David_Cheng/In-Class/Apr.12.md

 ![](Apr.12_files/figure-markdown_github/unnamed-chunk-5-1.png)

 The faculties in private nonprofit schools get the highest pay.
 Also, those schools have the highest costs.
+There is a positive-relation between this two variables.